What are CPP Payment Dates 2026?

 How Much CPP Payment Will You Receive

-The amount of your CPP pension is not a fixed number; it depends on three core factors:
+Your specific CPP pension amount is not a fixed number; it depends on three core factors:

 • Years of contribution: Length of payment history in the CPP.
 At least 39 years of maximum contributions are required to receive the full pension amount.